williamsbdev/streamlit-aws-examples/cli-eks/README.md

 We will be building up to a working application by following these steps:

+1. Setup AWS Cognito
+    1. Create local user pool (instead of connecting to an IDP as that is not the purpose of this guide)
+    1. Create an applicaiton to use to connect to Cognito
+    1. Create a domain for Cognito to use
+    1. Create first user for Cognito
 1. Update default Security Group to allow internet traffic to connect
 1. Create Elastic Kubernetes Service (EKS) cluster
     1. Create EKS IAM role for cluster